Amazon CEO Jeff Bezos and wife MacKenzie to divorce

 MacKenzie Bezos met her husband when interviewing for a job at a New York hedge fund, according to a 2013 profile in Vogue.
 The two were engaged after three months of dating and married three months after that, according to the magazine.
 The pair have four children.

-Speaking at an event in Berlin last April, Jeff Bezos said MacKenzie's support was instrumental when he founded Amazon in 1994, and that she did the accounting for the company in its first year.
+Speaking at an event in Berlin last April, Jeff Bezos said MacKenzie's support was instrumental when he founded Amazon.

 "When you have loving and supportive people in your life, like MacKenzie, my parents, my grandfather, my grandmother, you end up being able to take risks," he said at the event.